California Fair Housing Act: An Overview

 Property Marketing

-It’s every landlord’s dream to rent to quality tenants.
+It’s every California landlord's dream to rent to quality tenants.
 However, you must be careful not to use discriminatory language in the rental ad.
-For instance, phrasing like “No kids allowed,” “Perfect for a Single Professional,” or “Ideal for a Young Female.” would all violate the Fair Housing Laws regulations.
+For instance, phrasing like “No kids allowed,” “Perfect for a Single Professional,” or “Ideal for a Young Female.” would all violate California Fair Housing Law.

 Tenant Screening

-You must be careful with the questions you ask prospective tenants in the state of California.
+Housing providers must be careful with the questions they ask prospective tenants in the state of California.
 The following questions cannot be asked under the FHA:

 • Are you married?